 Zucchini-Olive Oil Cake with Lemon Icing

-This delicious snack cake was adapted, with permission, from Linda Carucci.
+This delicious snack cake was adapted, with permission, from my friend and mentor Linda Carucci.
 Using a large sheet pan, it can feed a crowd.
-Consider taking this to a potluck or your local school’s staff room- those teachers deserve a treat!
-It keeps well for several days, so don’t hesitate to make it and enjoy with your own family all week.
+Consider taking this to a potluck or your local school's staff room- those teachers deserve a treat!
+It keeps well for several days, so don't hesitate to make it and enjoy with your own family all week.

 - 1 1/2 cups raisins